Environment | Reduce CO2 emissions

 Development of fuel-efficient tires

-The Group develops and sells various environmental products that meet the diverse needs in its core business.
-The Group promotes lightweight, fuel-efficient tires with low rolling resistance and high wet grip performance led by the ECOPIA brand to mitigate climate change through greater vehicle fuel economy.
+Bridgestone develops and sells various environmental products that meet diverse needs in its core business.
+It promotes lightweight, fuel-efficient tires with low rolling resistance and high wet grip performance, led by the ECOPIA brand, to mitigate climate change through greater vehicle fuel economy.

 Support of Bridgestone World Solar Challenge (BWSC)

-The BWSC is the world's foremost solar car event, which travels 3,000 km (1,860 miles) from Darwin to Adelaide in Australia.
-It started in 1987 with the purpose of contributing to the development of solar cars, supporting young engineers, and contributing to the environment through the use of solar power.
+The BWSC is the world's foremost solar car event, in which cars travel about 3,000 km (1,860 miles) from Darwin to Adelaide in Australia.
+It inspires bright young minds from around the world to come together to push the limits of technological innovation and find solutions for the mobility of tomorrow, such as the development of solar cars.
 Participants are challenged to design, build and develop the world's most efficient vehicles.
-In addition to supporting the competition as a title sponsor, Bridgestone supplies tires to participating teams, contributing to the mobility of society and reducing environmental impact while supporting young engineers.
+In addition to supporting the competition as a title sponsor, Bridgestone supplies ENLITEN-equipped tires; these tires achieve a Material Circularity Number (recycled and renewable material ratio) of 63%.

 Bridgestone World Solar Challenge